-\section{METHOD}
+This study models human behavior with temporal information represented by the time intervals between actions.
+To this goal, we use word‑embedding models, which are neural network models first proposed in natural language processing research.
+Word‑embedding models are a class of machine learning models that extract low‑dimensional representations from documents.
+Word embeddings have been mainly used to obtain low‑dimensional representations of word semantics~\citep{Mikolov2013Efficient,mikolov2013dist}.
+They are also known to capture biases hidden in text data~\citep{gonen2019lipstick,bolukbasi2016man,garg2018word,caliskan2017semantics} and semantic dynamics~\citep{hamilton2016diachronic,di2019training}.

+The applications of such embedding techniques extend beyond natural‑language processing to user modeling and there is an emerging trend in the application of word embedding to social science research \citep{matsui2022word}.
+Although originally designed for text analysis, this powerful tool has been applied to processes using non‑textual data, especially in social science~\citep{matsui2022word}.
+For example, \citet{Aceves2024} investigates the speed of human communication in terms of information density, \citet{Lewis2023} examines the semantic spaces of human languages, and \citet{Charlesworth2022} investigates historical changes in societal representations of social groups.

+Recently, it has been found that embedding models can capture political orientation, which is not explicitly coded in the content of platforms. \citet{waller2021quantifying} propose a method and application to study social phenomena in the online community (Reddit) in a data‑driven way.
+They characterize the online community (subreddit) by users' posts and study political polarization dynamics.
+For modeling dynamic behavior, \citet{han2020modelling} propose an embedding model that obtains the vector representation of user dynamics from user action sequences.
+Such a model can also predict students' academic performance by embedding their daily behavior sequences~\citep{LiuJointly2020}.

+The major difference between our study and the studies discussed above is that our study explicitly embeds temporal structure into actions.
+Existing studies use action sequences to represent the dynamics of user behavior and abstract the time intervals between actions, even though, as mentioned in the introduction, temporal information is necessary to understand human behavior.
+Certainly, using point processes and other methods can improve prediction accuracy~\citep{du2016recurrent,Karishma2021Identifying}, but such models complicate the understanding of human behavior.
+In this study, we explicitly model temporal structure in the embedding of behavior by estimating the time intervals.
+This makes the model structure very simple and enables a unified analysis of user behavior using indicators such as ATC, as proposed in this study.

+\section{Method}

-This paper aims to study human behavior considering inter-temporal information.
-For this aim, our method will try to obtain a low-dimensional representation of the action sequence.
-We construct action sequences of each user with the actions and their time interval and then utilize a word embedding method on the constructed action sequences.
+This paper aims to study human behavior considering inter‑temporal information.
+To this end, our method seeks to obtain a low‑dimensional representation of the action sequence.
+We construct action sequences for each user with the actions and their time intervals, and then apply a word‑embedding method to the constructed sequences.